Ever After Garden

 Collecting your dedication marker

-If you dedicate a rose online, you can choose to collect your dedication marker and handwrite it yourself when you visit the Ever After Garden.
+If you dedicate a rose online, you can choose to collect your dedication marker to handwrite yourself when you visit the Ever After Garden.

-To collect your dedication maker when the garden re-opens this winter, please visit the chalet and have your email confirmation ready to show a member of the team.
+To collect your dedication maker, please visit the chalet and have your email confirmation ready to show a member of the team when the garden re-opens this winter.

-You can also choose to have one of our volunteers handwrite your dedication and place it in the garden on your behalf when the garden re-opens.
+You can also choose for one of our volunteers to handwrite your dedication and place it in the garden on your behalf when the garden re-opens.

 If you would like to know exactly where your dedication has been planted within the garden, we recommend writing your dedication message yourself when you visit.